aws-samples/shopfloor-connectivity/docs/README.md

 ## Configuration verification

 In order to secure the content of configuration data passed to the SFC Core the content can be digitally signed with a secret key.
 The digital signature, which is added to the configuration, will be checked using the public key related to the key that was used to sign the configuration data.
-See section [Securing the configuration](#_Securing_the_configuration) for details,
+See section [Securing the configuration](#securing-the-configuration) for details.

 # Logging